SebastiaanJohn/Vyno-Recommendation-Engine/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To get a local copy up and running follow these simple example steps.
+Please make sure you are on Python 3.8.
 ### Installation
 1. Clone the repo.
 ```sh